koitsu/fortune-mod-freebsd-classic/README.md

 # History

 The below applies to FreeBSD HEAD (a.k.a.
-CURRENT, i.e. FreeBSD 12.x as of this writing).
+CURRENT, i.e. FreeBSD 12.x as of November 21, 2017).
 However, the below commits are intended to be MFC'd (i.e. merged into stable/11 (FreeBSD 11.x) and stable/10 (FreeBSD 10.x)).

 On November 13 2017 at ~21:55 UTC,